Attachmate Worldwide | Contact Us | NetIQ.com

 • Executing Host-Initiated Reflection Basic Commands Through VBA.

 Reflection now supports executing host-initiated Reflection Basic commands through the VBA command interpreter.
 This feature can be used to resolve problems in which host-initiated Reflection Basic commands fail to launch another application or do not return from the GetSaveAsFileName method after previous execution of a Reflection Basic script.
-See Technical Note 2148 for details.
+See KB 7021486 for details.

 Issues resolved in Reflection for HP, UNIX and OpenVMS 14.0 SP1: